acoli-repo/olia/docs/overview.md

 standardization approach relies on the existence of common grammatical categories and features found in the languages for which standard-conformant tag sets are to be developed.
-Otherwise, it results in projection of complexity (e.g. the standard entails predictions for grammatical categories for a standard-conformant tagset which are absent in a language).
+Otherwise, it results in *both* reductionism (there are languages for which necessary distinctions cannot be expressed) and complexity projection (there are languages for which a distinction postulated by the standard doesn't apply).
 However, even the sheer existence of universal morphosyntactic categories has been questioned in typologic research, and hence, the EAGLES-based standardization approach is unlikely to extend beyond \"Standard Average European\" languages.